Desktop publishing pricing comparison showing DTP rate per page for InDesign IDML, Word and PDF file formats

 • Minor text corrections — can sometimes be made directly in Acrobat Pro when changes are small and fonts are embedded.
 Results are imperfect and not suitable for professional print output

 • Recreating in InDesign — the most reliable approach for any project involving translation or significant layout changes.
-The PDF is used as a visual reference, the document is rebuilt from scratch with proper styles and master pages, and it enters the standard IDML workflow going forward
+The PDF is used as a visual reference, the document is rebuilt with proper styles and master pages, and it enters the standard IDML workflow going forward

 • PDF as a reference for alignment — when translated PDF versions exist but no source files are available, alignment tools such as LF Align can extract and align text across language versions to build a translation memory for future use